-The National Capital Region (NCR) has an abundant and varied job market with plentiful opportunities in areas such as Defense contracting, association/non-profit management, healthcare, education, retail sales and of course federal employment.
-A significant portion of these jobs are located inside “the Beltway” where commutes are shorter but housing costs higher.
-While DC, Alexandria, Arlington and Crystal City offer the highest concentration of government and defense affiliated opportunities, there are several suburban corporate centers around the Beltway that offer ample employment options as well.
-Examples of these beyond-the-beltway commercial centers include Reston, Tysons Corner, Silver Spring and Bethesda.
-The Fort Belvoir area, where many military families choose to live, will see increased employment opportunities as current BRAC initiatives relocate several agencies there with up to 21,000 additional personnel by 2011.
+The National Capital Region has an abundant and varied job market with plentiful opportunities in areas such as Department of Defense contracting, association and nonprofit management, health care, education, retail sales and, of course, federal employment.
+A significant number of these jobs are located inside the Beltway, where commutes are shorter but housing costs higher.
+While D.C., Alexandria, Arlington and Crystal City offer the highest concentration of government and defense-affiliated opportunities, there are several suburban corporate centers around the Beltway that offer ample employment options as well.
+Examples of these beyond-the-Beltway commercial centers include Reston, Tysons Corner, Silver Spring and Bethesda.

-With a current unemployment rate of 6.1 % for the Northern Virginia-DC metro region, the area has not seen the same drastic unemployment crisis that other regions have.
+The area has not seen the same drastic unemployment crisis that other regions have.
 Those persons seeking entry level, middle or upper management positions will find no shortage of job openings.
-However, the region has a highly skilled work force, so competing for your dream job requires patience and flexible expectations!
-There are many local staffing agencies who offer temporary positions and this route provides more immediate income while pursuing your long-term career objective.
+However, the region has a highly skilled work force, so competing for your dream job requires patience and flexible expectations.
+There are many local staffing agencies that offer temporary positions and this route provides more immediate income while pursuing your long-term career objectives.

-A large presence of DoD agencies and military installations are located in the DC area.
-These organizations offer federal employment opportunities most of which are posted on usajobs.gov.
-However, it is important to note that many departments (i.e. Army, Navy, DLA, FBI, etc.) require resumes to be built and submitted through their own individual web sites.
+A large presence of DOD agencies and military installations are located in the D.C. area.
+These organizations offer federal employment opportunities, most of which are posted on usajobs.gov.
+However, it is important to note that many departments (Army, Navy, Defense Logistic Agency, FBI) require resumes to be built and submitted through their own individual websites.

-NAF (Non Appropriated Funds) positions exist in a wide variety of areas that support Soldiers and their families.
-Positions may be found in child development, food and beverage management (Clubs), bowling, recreation, hotels and billeting, clerical and administrative, to name a few.
-NAF programs offer many benefits and extend hiring preference to eligible military Family members.
+Non-appropriated fund positions exist in a wide variety of areas that support soldiers and their families.
+Positions may be found in child development, food and beverage management (clubs), bowling, recreation, hotels and billeting and clerical and administrative.
+NAF programs offer many benefits and extend hiring preference to eligible military family members.
 NAF opportunities exist at all DOD installations around the region, so include those sites in your search.

-The Arlington Employment Center, a “Career One Stop” center, is located nearby and is easily accessible by Metro.
-It is highly recommended that job seekers employ a “multi-resourced” approach to their search.
-The more agencies and contacts you utilize, the more powerful your job search network will be!
+The Arlington Employment Center, a career one-stop center, is located nearby and is easily accessible via the Metro.
+It is highly recommended that job seekers employ a multi-resourced approach to their search.
+The more agencies and contacts you utilize, the more powerful your job search network will be.

 Depending on the jobs targeted, especially in the federal sector, it is important to carry several documents with you that may be required when applying for jobs.
-For example, prior federal employees will need a copy of their last SF-50–essential for military spouses who wish to enroll in the DOD Priority Placement Program.
-Other necessary documents may include your marriage license and PCS Orders (to determine eligibility for spouse preference), college transcripts, performance appraisals, certificates, licenses and social security card.
+For example, prior federal employees will need a copy of their last SF-50, which is essential for military spouses who wish to enroll in the Department of Defense’s Priority Placement Program.
+Other necessary documents may include your marriage license and permanent change of station orders (to determine eligibility for spouse preference), college transcripts, performance appraisals, certificates, licenses and Social Security card.